 4K videos were still unwatchable, but now the issues seemed to extend to some of the 1080p videos that I tried.
 The sound sometimes struggled to keep in sync.
 The issues didn’t occur with every video, and I couldn’t seem to find a pattern.
 Even after a complete reboot, the same files just wouldn’t work, even though they worked on Media Center.

 I have a mixed opinion on the G-Box Q.

 On the one hand, the raw benchmark scores were impressive, given the age of the device and the early firmware version.
 The playback of SD and HD videos in the custom Matricom Media Center was flawless, and the addition of game streaming from your PC using HyperStream Gaming is a really cool feature.
 The launcher is fresh and gives the device a modern, Android TV interface.

 On the other hand, trying to play 4K UHD videos was a complete failure.
 Android TV boxes already struggle with Netflix in HD, so this will just add to cord-cutter’s troubles.
 Many users are having trouble upgrading the firmware, and I can relate firsthand how frustrating that is.
-We’ll see how the support ticket play out, but I’m not terribly confident that it will be resolved.
+We’ll see how the support ticket plays out, but I’m not terribly confident that it will be resolved.